add/apply actions

 where:

-• removalFlag is a boolean value, mandatory if you have non-numerical characters like currencies, otherwise optional.
-If set to true, all non-numerical characters will be removed when parsing the values.
+dynamicValueis either a static numerical value or a special JSONPath keyword in case the value is a variable to be taken from the matched JSONPath.removalFlagis a boolean value, mandatory if you have non-numerical characters like currencies, otherwise optional.
+If set totrue, all non-numerical characters will be removed when parsing the values.separatoris the optional thousand separator.
+It can be left empty (no separator added) or can be:.,none(no separator added)

-• rounder is the optional number of decimals after which rounding is applied, it can be left empty.
+rounderis the optional number of decimals after which rounding is applied, it can be left empty.
 If 0, the number is rounded to its closest integer.